-Arnold has been the Vice President Bioenergy with Ekman & Co in Sweden for the past nine years.
+Arnold is currently a freelance consultant, prior to which he spent ten years as the Vice President Bioenergy with Ekman & Co in Sweden.
 Ekman & Co is one of the World’s leading sales and marketing organisations focusing on the global forestry industry.
-He is responsible for the sales and marketing of wood pellets from a variety of biomass producers in Russia, Canada, Israel, Europe and the USA.

 Prior to joining Ekman & Co, Arnold was the Sales Director with the Swedish wood pellet producer, Latgran, based in Latvia.
 During his time with Latgran, Arnold was intricately involved with the new build of several large wood pellet plants across Latvia.

 Arnold has witnessed the growth in the wood pellet industry first-hand and has been instrumental in the development of industrial wood pellet standards.

 During 2013, Arnold was the elected Chairman of EIPS (European Industry of Pellet Suppliers) and he continued in this role until 2015.
 During his tenure, EIPS was an active participant and promoter of the SBP sustainability agenda.

 John is a co-founder and the Chairman and Chief Executive Officer of Enviva, the World’s largest producer of woody biomass fuels.
 The company’s portfolio of facilities includes approximately 3.5 million metric tons of production capacity with more under construction and ships its product to customers around the world from purpose-built and third-party marine terminals in the US Southeast and Mid-Atlantic regions.
 In April 2015, John led Enviva Partners, LP (NYSE: EVA) to its initial public offering on the NYSE, making it the first publicly-traded company in the industry.